Where to Stay in Lake Garda without a Car

 Do you need a car to have on Lake Garda as tourist?

-A lot of tourist planing to visit Lake Garda in Italy are asking yourself Where to Stay in Lake Garda Without a Car.
-I will try to give you best tips an d tricks / advices as expert and living here in zone.
+A lot of tourists planning to visit Lake Garda in Italy are asking themselves Where to Stay in Lake Garda Without a Car.
+I will try to give you the best tips and tricks/advice as an expert and living here in the zone.

 Having a car provides benefits for tourists visiting Lake Garda, but is not an absolute necessity.
 Here are some factors to consider when deciding if you need a car for your Lake Garda trip: